 Ref.
 Question Policy Principles 01 Is there adequate provision of visible fire safety signs and notices?
-(Consider directional, exits, stairs, fire action notices, Fire door keep shut, fire equipment and 'do not use lift' signage) Answe r Finding/Observation No Emergency escape signage has been provided at a reasonable level.
+(Consider directional, exits, stairs, fire action notices, Fire door keep shut, fire equipment and 'do not use lift' signage) Answe r Finding/Observation n No Emergency escape signage has been provided at a reasonable level. at a reasonable

-Action/Recommendation Priority Due Date

-Display green pictographic 'Turn to Open' signs next to the thumb-turn operating mechanisms on the main entrance door and the two internal doors within the main hall and the small hall (lounge).
-The arrow should indicate the direction of Low 27/Jan/2024

-turn required to escape.
+Action/Recommendation Priority Due Date Display green pictographic 'Turn to Open' signs next to the thumb-turn op mechanisms on the main entrance and rear exit door.
+The arrow should in the direction of turn required to escape. • Low 23/Jan/2024